josephdecock/blog/content/about.md

 In my work with Duende, I've had the opportunity to implement Pushed Authorization Requests ([RFC 9126](https://datatracker.ietf.org/doc/html/rfc9126)) and Dynamic Client Registration ([RFC 7591](https://datatracker.ietf.org/doc/html/rfc7591)) in IdentityServer, add DPoP ([RFC 9449](https://datatracker.ietf.org/doc/rfc9449/)) support to [Duende.BFF](https://docs.duendesoftware.com/identityserver/v7/bff/), and learned a ton from [Brock](https://brockallen.com/) and [Dominick](https://leastprivilege.com/) (thanks guys!)

 ## Open Source
-I'm also a maintainer for a number of open source libraries, including
+I'm a maintainer for a number of open source libraries, including
 - [IdentityModel](https://github.com/IdentityModel/IdentityModel), a .NET library for claims-based identity, OAuth 2.0 and OpenID Connect.
 - [IdentityModel.OidcClient](https://github.com/IdentityModel/IdentityModel.OidcClient), a .NET library for using OIDC in native apps (mobile and desktop)
 - [Duende.AccessTokenManagement](https://github.com/DuendeSoftware/Duende.AccessTokenManagement/), a token management library for .NET.

+I also contributed PAR support to ASP.NET Core.

 ## Contact
 I'm on mastadon at https://indieweb.social/@jmdc.
-You can also contact me at josephdecock@gmail.com.
+You can also contact me at joe@jmdc.dev.

 I'm also still on Twitter because network effects are hard to overcome, but ... yeah.
 Follow me, I guess, [@jmdc](https://x.com/jmdc).